SteveRMann/AAG-Wind-Instrument/README.md

 I acquired a brand new AAG Wind Instrument that had virtually no documentation.
 Most of the links on the web were broken, so I had little to go on.
 The schematic that I found is almost exactly the same as my device and was enough information to get started.

-I also found Arduino libraries for the three DS devices on the PCB.
+I also found Arduino libraries for the three DS devices on the PCB at https://github.com/jbechter.

-##Versions
+## Versions
 (From http://sheepdogsoftware.co.uk/sc3wmw.htm#gotoVer)
 The wind speed/ direction sensor is "Version 3".
 Earlier versions used different electronics for sensing the wind direction and You can tell one from the other by
 --the markings on the PCB:"Ceprei version 2" (Yes: two) or
 --By using an i2c Scanner.
 If there is a DS2450 (ID ends hex 20), the device is version 3.

-##Getting Chip ID's
+## Getting Chip ID's
 Each 1-wire chip has it's own unique 64-bit serial number.
 The program needs to know the serial numbers.
 I wrote an Arduino sketch "one_wire_address_finder" which revelaled three DS chips on the 1-wire network.
 The DS2450 (1-Wire Quad A/D Converter) handles the wind direction The DS18S20 (1-Wire Temperature Digital Serial Sensor) provides the temperature.
 (Works just like an 18B20, but 4X the cost).